technofocus-pte/iammsentraprv/Lab 4 – Global Secure Access/Lab 4 – Global Secure Access.md

 1. From the top bar, select **New connector group**.

-34. Provide `Test Connector Group` as the name, then use the dropdown menu to select the available connector.
-Select **Create**.
+34. Provide `Test Connector Group` as the name, then use the dropdown menu to select the available connector. click on the **Save** button.

     ![](./media/image57.png)

 35. You will see the notification and the group created.